R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Appendices

 \subsection{Training Hyperparameters}

 All experiments are conducted on a cluster of NVIDIA A800-SXM4-80GB GPUs.
 For both the Qwen2.5-3B and Qwen3-8B backbones, we employ the AdamW optimizer with a constant learning rate of $1 \times 10^{-6}$ and a cosine decay schedule.
 To ensure a fair comparison, \texttt{GRPO}\xspace and \method share identical RL configurations: a group size ($G$) of 8, a KL-divergence coefficient ($\beta$) of 0.04, and a PPO clip range ($\epsilon$) of 0.2.
 The maximum sequence length is set to 512 for 3B models and 768 for 8B models.
+During the first 2000 training steps, we use 150 steps for Stage~1 and 200 steps for Stage~2 per cycle; afterwards, the cycle is lengthened to 200 and 300 steps respectively.
+This schedule is fixed across all tasks without task-specific tuning.